 Retro Universe: The entire ME universe is built from tropes present in the seventies, with some from the eighties thrown in.
 Even the art styles are reminiscent of that era.
 Most people don't even notice, though, until it's pointed out to them.

 Ridiculously Human Robots: The geth, from having a blood-like fluid spatter when they're wounded, to doing some serious soul-searching constantly to the point of adopting religions, to screaming in pain when they die.
+Also, Legion gestures when talking to Shepard.

-can be taken Up to Eleven in the third game, depending on player choices.
+Can be taken Up to Eleven in the third game, depending on player choices.

 Rite of Passage: Several species have them in the games.
 Constantly mentioned is the quarians' Pilgrimage: when a quarian reaches adult age, they leave the Flotilla and go out into the galaxy, not allowed to return until they have found some kind of gift, some item, resource, or information that will help the Flotilla.
 Then there's the krogan rite of passage, which, true to their origin and general nature, involves killing lots and lots of things.
 Followed by five minutes of frantic running from a Sand Worm.